Cheesy Kielbasa Hashbrown Casserole

 FAQ

-If you have questions about this cheesy kielbasa hashbrown casserole, then we’ve got answers!
+If you have questions about this cheesy kielbasa hash brown casserole, we’ve got answers!

-This casserole will last for about three days in the refrigerator or a month in the freezer.
+This casserole will last about 3 days in the refrigerator or 1 month in the freezer.

 How do I freeze it?